Bounds on charging power of open quantum batteries: Introduction

-So far, two different bounds have been introduced for the charging power.
-The first one proposed by Farré et al. \cite{bound}, by means of a quantum geometrical approach, a bound was derived in terms of the energy variance of the battery and the Fisher information in the eigenspace of the battery Hamiltonian for closed $QB$s.
-In another study conducted by Pintos et al.\cite{op1}, the bound was defined in terms of the interaction Hamiltonian fluctuations and \emph{work operator} fluctuations.
+So far, a few different bounds have been introduced for the charging power.
+By means of a quantum geometrical approach, Farré et al. \cite{bound} proposed a bound in terms of the energy variance of the battery and the Fisher information in the eigenspace of the battery Hamiltonian for closed $QB$s.
+In another study conducted by Pintos et al.\cite{op1}, the bound was defined in terms of the interaction Hamiltonian fluctuations and \emph{free energy operator} fluctuations.
 The later was shown to be valid for closed $QB$s as well as $OQB$s.
-Also, they concluded that there must exist fluctuations in the extractable work stored in the battery to have a non-zero charging power.
+Furthermore, they concluded that there must exist fluctuations in the extractable work stored in the battery to have a non-zero charging power.
+Also, in an interesting work, exploiting the notion of $QSL$, an upper bound for the charging power of arrays of $N$ batteries was proposed based on the quantum collective effects \cite{b3}.